Psychic Readings Live: Controversy

 The identities of the team of alleged off-screen clairvoyants were scrutinised after a blogger, Alan Rice, sifted through the programme's online images of its off-screen psychics and discovered that it was using stock photographs.
 His comments led to complaints of false advertising and inspired a lengthy discussion thread on the boards.ie internet forum, where users posted screenshots of some images.
 On 22 June, the website JOE.ie reported that the discussion board had 2,700 posts within six days of the programme's premiere.

-A number of hoax callers (known as "trolls") contacted Psychic Readings Live, the first within days of the programme's launch.
-The trolls ask apparently-genuine questions, then tell the psychic they do not believe the reading or verbally abuse them.
+A number of hoax callers contacted Psychic Readings Live, the first within days of the programme's launch.
+The hoax callers sometimes asked apparently-genuine questions, and then told the psychic they did not believe the reading or verbally abused them.
 The Irish Times reported that a viewer phoned the show impersonating Will Smith's character on the U.S. television series The Fresh Prince of Bel-Air, footage of which was posted on YouTube.
 Another concluded her call: "They don’t have Play TV anymore so I can’t try and lose my money, okay.
 I’ll try and save it...I’ll be in touch with BAI soon."

 Illusionist Keith Barry, expressing his disapproval of Psychic Readings Live, challenged one of its presenters (Psychic Wayne) to a magic duel.
 Declining the invitation, Psychic Wayne gave an equally lighthearted response: he claimed to be bowing to the greater force of Keith Barry, maintaining that such a battle (should it ever occur) would have irreparable consequences for the universe.

 Conor Pope, consumer protection writer for The Irish Times, called Psychic Readings Live in July 2012 and asked Psychic Wayne about a concern that someone with whom he is connected in his work was stealing other people's money; he was promptly disconnected.
 Pope expressed his concerns about the programme in an article on 17 July: "The show appears to attract vulnerable and unhappy people looking in all the wrong places for answers, and then charges them staggering amounts of money for readings of questionable merit.
 There have been growing calls from bemused viewers for it to be axed.
 The growing controversy is not unlike the one which engulfed Play TV, an infomercial "quiz" night that TV3 eventually scrapped after complaints, fines and mountains of bad press."